goalie-jay/cathode/DOCUMENTATION.md

 *	Produces a nonzero value if either of the expressions on both sides evaluate to true.
 Otherwise, zero is returned
 *	The expressions on both sides are always evaluated

+#### <

+*	Produces a nonzero value if the expression on the left side is less than the expression on the right side.
+Otherwise, zero is returned

+#### >

+*	Produces a nonzero value if the expression on the left side is greater than the expression on the right side.
+Otherwise, zero is returned

+#### ==

+*	Produces a nonzero value if the expression on the left side is equal to the expression on the right side.
+Otherwise, zero is returned

+#### !=

+*	Produces a nonzero value if the expression on the left side is not equal to the expression on the right side.
+Otherwise, zero is returned

+#### inc ( identifier, increment )

+*	Increments the given identifier by a constant increment.
+The identifier must be a single variable, and the increment must be constant (that's what makes it fast)
+*	If you're doing a loop where increments are constant and speed is a necessity, this is the fastest way to increment your index variable
+*	This is really only a useful optimization if you're looping thousands of times